 When it comes to Christmas markets, Germany takes the streusel.
 With over 60 to choose from in just Berlin alone, Germany lights up this time of year with a Christmas market in every major city.
 Visit Germany’s Famous Christmas Markets on an expertly-curated Tailor-Made Holiday, and experience Christmas at its merriest and brightest.
 Stop by Dresden Christmas Market, a German tradition for almost 600 years, world-famous Nuremberg market, and the storybook Bavarian town of Rothenburg ob de Tauber.
 Frankfurt, Wurzburg, and Berlin are also worthy must-sees.

-Expert Traveller Tip: “The most special keepsake you’ll find from the German Christmas markets are the unique cups they serve spiced wine gluhwein and German eggnog Eierliquör in.
+Travel Expert Tip: “The most special keepsake you’ll find from the German Christmas markets are the unique cups they serve spiced wine gluhwein and German eggnog Eierliquör in.
 They have the city and the year on them.
 Even if you don’t drink the drink, the cup is pretty special…These markets are not complete without the traditional cookies, like lebkuchen, a German gingerbread type Christmas cookie, and spekulatius, a spiced German Christmas cookie.”
-Andrea Lacroix Dennehy, Flight Centre Business Travel Queen West

 Merry Markets and Mulled Wine in Budapest